fastify/fastify-postgres/README.md

 })
 ```

 Important: rolling back a transaction relies on the handler failing and being caught by an `onError` hook.
-This means that the transaction wrapped route handler mustn't catch any errors internally.
+This means that the transaction wrapped route handler must not catch any errors internally.

 In the plugin this works by using the `preHandler` hook to open the transaction, then the `onError` and `onSend` hooks to commit or rollback and release the client back to the pool.